rezashkv/unlearn-ft/README.md

 - `slurm_scripts/coco/baseline_coco_aptp_ddpm_512.slurm`
 - `slurm_scripts/coco/baseline_coco_aptp_ddpm_512_random.slurm`
-and similarly for other loss variants (distillation, both).
+and similarly for other loss variants (distillation, both) if you're interested.

 ### 2. Effect of Distillation
 To reproduce the experiments on the effect of distillation, you can use the following slurm scripts:
 - `slurm_scripts/coco/baseline_coco_aptp_ddpm_512.slurm`